 There are five Universities and Colleges in Oakland according to CollegeSimply.
 They include:

 - California College of the Arts

 Just outside of Oakland is the University of California, Berkeley and Saint Mary’s College of California.

 Oakland has nearly 6,000 acres of parks including Joaquin Miller Park and Allendale Park.
 Mass transit and bicycling are popular in Oakland and there are ferry services to the other side of the bay as well.
 Here are some fun facts: famed Actor and Director Clint Eastwood graduated from High School in Oakland and hip hop artist MC Hammer is an official spokesman for Oakland CA.

 Joaquin Miller Park:

 Joaquin Miller Park is located at 3300 Joaquin Miller Rd. in Oakland and is a great park to visit.
 It is named after the writer and poet Joaquin Miller.
-He purchased in the late 1800’s.
-Located in the hills of Oakland it’s a great place to visit and an enjoy what nature has to offer.
-It has incredibly large Redwood trees that are hundred of years old.
+He purchased in the late 1800s.
+Located in the hills of Oakland it’s a great place to visit and enjoy what nature has to offer.
+It has incredibly large Redwood trees that are hundreds of years old.

 - African American Museum and Library

 According to their website – The African American Museum and Library is “….. dedicated to the discovery, preservation, interpretation, and sharing of historical and cultural experiences of African Americans in California and the West for present and future generations.
 The reference library supports the archives and museum with a special, non-circulating collection of materials designated for library use only.”

 Its origin begins in the 1940s when Eugene and Ruth Lasartemay and Jesse and Dr. Marcella Ford started to collect the oral histories of African American’s in and around the region.
 Its original names were the East Bay Negro Historical Society and in 1988 changed its name to the Northern California Center for Afro-American History and Life.